Now that you have your braces, how do you take care of them?

 Eating with Braces

-Don't worry, you'll be eating popcorn and snacking on hard, crunchy foods again in no time!
-However, before you can start enjoying some of the treats you love, you will need to take special care to avoid any foods that could damage your new appliances.
+Before you can start enjoying some of the treats you love, take note of a few foods you need to avoid that could damage your new appliances.

 Foods to avoid with braces: